 As the situation of the COVID-19 pandemic continues to evolve, the resulting restrictive measures issued to mitigate the spread, has become increasingly complex and varied.
 The IOM global mobility database has been updated in a way which reflects the varied stages of measures issued at different times by C/T/As.
 As such, the evolution of global restrictive measures, has resulted in varied update timelines and can explain the difference in monthly updates.
-Data has been collected between 13 March and 23 July 2020.
-Data for 11 per cent of the assessed locations has been updated since the beginning of July, with 30 per cent of the assessed locations that have been updated in June, while 20 per cent was last updated in May.
-The data for the remaining assessed internal locations was last updated before May (specifically, 25% in April and 14% in March).
+Data has been collected between 13 March and 20 August 2020.
+Data for 11 per cent of the assessed locations has been updated in August, while data for 11 per cent of the assessed locations has been updated since the beginning of July, with 24 per cent of the assessed locations that have been updated in June, while 18 per cent was last updated in May.
+The data for the remaining assessed internal locations was last updated before May (specifically, 23% in April and 13% in March).
 For more information see Table 3 in the annex.